GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 ## An Arduino-ESP32 library that builds switch mechanisms replacements out of simple push buttons.
 By using just a push button (a.k.a. momentary switches or momentary buttons) the classes implemented in this library will manage, calculate and update different parameters to **simulate the behavior of standard electromechanical switches**.
 Those parameters include presses, timings, counters or secondary inputs as needed.

-The instantiated switch state is updated independently by a standard FreeRTOS timer (or ESP-RTOS in this case), that keeps the ON/OFF state of the objects created constantly updated.
+The instantiated switch state is updated independently by a standard FreeRTOS software timer (or ESP-RTOS in this case), that keeps the ON/OFF state of the objects created constantly updated.
 The timer setup is managed by in-class methods, including the possibility to pause, resume or end the timer of each object independently of the others.
 Each class offers a wide range of methods to set, read and modify every significant aspect of each switch mechanism simulated, and the signal received from the push button is debounced for a correct behavior of the event processing.

 The benefits of the use of those simulated switches mechanisms are not just economic, as push buttons come in a wide range of prices and qualities.
-In a domestic lighting project, for example, detecting after the implementation, through the daily use, that an installed switch was not the best choice when a physical switch is involved, requires for the correction to a best suited kind of switch a bunch of activities to get the change of the switch unit done: buying a different best suited switch, uninstalling the first, maybe modifying the cabling, installing the new switch... with the simulated switches this situation might be solved by just changing the class of the object, or modifying the instantiation parameters if needed, and the switch is already changed!!
+In a domestic lighting project, for example, detecting after the implementation, through the daily use, that an installed switch was not the best choice when a physical switch is involved, requires for the correction to a best suited kind of switch a bunch of activities to get the change of the switch unit done: buying a different best suited switch, uninstalling the first, maybe modifying the cabling, installing the new switch... with the simulated switches this situation might be solved by just changing the object class, or modifying the instantiation parameters if needed, and the switch is already changed!!
 Want to keep the timed light on longer?
 Just a parameter.
 Want to turn off the pilot light because it bothers?
 Another parameter.
 Want to be sure the door mechanism isn't kept unlocked with an adhesive tape?
 Change the switch class.
 Just to add possibilities, consider that everywhere the **"momentary push button"** is mentioned, any kind of momentary activation signal provider might be used instead: touch sensors, PIR sensors, and so on...

-### The library implements the following switches mechanisms: ###
+## The library implements the following switches mechanisms: ###
 * **Debounced Momentary Button**  (a.k.a.
 Momentary switch, a.k.a.
 Pushbutton), keeps the ON state since the moment the signal is stable (debouncing process) and until the moment the switch is released.
 It's implemented in the **DbncdMPBttn** class.
 * **Debounced Delayed Momentary Button**, keeps the ON state since the moment the signal is stable (debouncing process), plus a delay added, and until the moment the push button is released.
 The reasons to add the delay are design related and are usually used to avoid unintentional presses, or to give some equipment (load) that needs time between repeated activations the benefit of the pause.
-If the push button is released before the delay configured no press is registered at all.
-The delay time in this class as in the other that implement it, can be zero (0), defined by the developer and/or modified in runtime.
+If the push button is released before the delay configured, no press is registered at all.
+The delay time in this class as in the other that implement it, might be zero (0), defined by the developer and/or modified in runtime.
 It's implemented in the **DbncdDlydMPBttn** class.
 * **Time Voidable Momentary Button**, keeps the ON state since the moment the signal is stable (debouncing process), plus a delay added, and until the moment the push button is released, or until a preset time in the ON state is reached.
 Then the switch will return to the Off position until the push button is released and pushed back.
 This kind of switches are used to activate limited resources related management or physical safety devices, and the possibility of a physical blocking of the switch to extend the ON signal artificially beyond designer's plans is highly undesired.
 Water valves, door unlocking mechanisms, hands-off security mechanisms, high power heating devices are some of the usual uses for these type of switches.
 It's implemented in the **TmVdblMPBttn** class.
 * **Toggle switch** (a.k.a. alternate, a.k.a. latched), keeps the ON state since the moment the signal is stable (debouncing process), and keeps the ON state after the push button is released and until it is pressed once again.
 So this simulates a simple On-Off switch like the ones used to turn on/off a room light.
 One of the best things about the software simulated switch is that any amount of switches might be set up in a parallel configuration, so that an unlimited number of entrances or easy accessible points can each have a switch to turn on/off the same resource.
 It's implemented in the **LtchMPBttn** class.
 * **Timer toggled** (a.k.a. timer switch), keeps the ON state since the moment the signal is debounced, and keeps the state during a set time, the switch time is set at instantiation, and can be modified through the provided methods.
 The switch implementation gives the option to allow to reset the timer before reaches the time limit if the push button is pressed again.
 It's implemented in the **TmLtchMPBttn** class.